Vietnam.vn - Nền tảng quảng bá Việt Nam

 Responding to the US move, British Business and Trade Secretary Jonathan Reynolds issued a statement on April 2 affirming that London is still determined to sign an economic agreement with Washington to be able to "lighten" the 10% tax rate applied to exports to the US.

-According to President Trump, the UK will be among the countries facing the lowest tariffs on imports into the US, while dozens of other countries face higher tariffs.
+Britain will be among the countries facing the lowest tariffs on imports into the US, while dozens of other countries face higher tariffs, according to President Trump.

 Also on April 2, Italian Prime Minister Giorgia Meloni criticized the new US tariffs on imports from the EU as "wrong," but warned that the trade war would only weaken the West.

-“The US tariffs against the EU are a measure that I consider wrong and not suitable for any party,” the Italian Prime Minister wrote.
+“The US tariffs against the EU are a measure that I consider wrong and not suitable for any party,” the head of the Italian government wrote.
 “We will do everything possible to reach an agreement with the US to prevent a trade war that will inevitably weaken the West in favor of other global players.”

 However, Mr. Albanese affirmed that Australia will not impose retaliatory tariffs on the US.